wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

    - Solution: Use --force flag to reassign or choose a different agent

 4. **"agent is already assigned to task X"**
-   - Solution: Wait for current task completion or use a different agent
+   - Solution: Complete the current task using `complete-task` or use a different agent

+5. **"task cannot be completed (current status: pending).
+Task must be in_progress to be completed"**
+   - Solution: Assign the task to an agent first using `assign-task` command

 ### Debug Commands